 One of the most helpful documents in this process is a Residual Functional Capacity form, which can allow the doctor to evaluate typical functions and recommended restrictions.
 This form should be filled in detail, instead of a physician merely “checking all the boxes.”

-Call Colton Social Security Lawyer to Dispute Your Denial
+Call Colton Social Security Lawyer To Dispute Your Denial

-Appealing an SSA decision that goes against your treating doctor’s opinion requires the knowledge of an experienced Colton social security lawyer.
+Appealing an SSA decision that goes against your treating doctor’s opinion requires the knowledge of an experienced Colton social security attorney.
 Call us today to receive a free case evaluation and to possibly start forming your appeal today.